How to Remove Stains from Oriental Rugs

 If you answer yes to all or most of these, you may want to take the rug to a professional that can clean it with special solvents and repair it if necessary.

-What Fabric is my Rug Made Of?
+What Is My Oriental Rug Made Of?

 Most oriental rugs are made from wool.
 Wool requires specific cleaning methods.